Updated: Jan 19

 2. Consider your classroom management/behaviour strategy

-3. Laminate, Laminate, Laminate I try and prepare everything I can for displays, bulletin boards or games before I head back to school.
-While on holidays, laminating in front of the TV isn't so bad, and it gets my classroom looking like the sort of learning environment kids want to come and learn in all day.
-I try and make sure birthday charts, door displays, unit titles, job charts, math and spelling posters are all printed, laminated and ready to be put up.
 I also organise literacy and numeracy games in preparation for learning stations.
-If you are low on time, consider asking some parents to help you laminate and cut when you get back to school.
+If you are low on time, consider asking some parents to help you cut, laminate, and prepare games when you get back to school.
 Parents love to help out and this could be a way to save yourself some time.